rmaacario/rmaacario/README.md

 🔭 What I'm currently working on

-* Solving linguistic problems through classification systems
+* Solving linguistic problems through classification and regression
 * Developing a disambiguation system of spatial prepositions for machine translation

 🌱 What I'm currently learning